 Urethral diverticulum is a protrusion of the urethra into the anterior vaginal wall.
 A fistula is an abnormal connection between two organs.
 The most common type of fistula leading to urinary incontinence is a vesicovaginal fistula, which is most often seen after hysterectomy.
 Our physicians are experts in treating these conditions, and patients are referred to Keck Medicine of USC from all over the country for our services.

 Interstitial cystitis is a challenging problem that can lead to symptoms of urinary frequency and urgency as well as bladder and pelvic pain.
-Keck Medicine of USC urologists work to relieve these symptoms through various treatment options such as bladder distention, bladder instillation, medication and diet.
+Keck Medicine of USC urologists work to relieve these symptoms through various treatment options such as behavioral and physical therapy, dietary modification, oral medications, bladder instillations and surgical intervention.

 Keck Medicine of USC’s Institute of Urology is one of the few programs in Southern California that offers a full range of treatments for female pelvic floor disorders.
 Surgical options include a variety of transvaginal techniques, which allow for both a minimally invasive and open approach as well as robotic procedures, as needed.